visit-dav/visit/src/doc/dev_manual/project_meetings.rst

   * **Rationale**: not appropriate length.

 Whenever possible, we try to rotate responsibility to a different contributor each time.
+There are :download:`some slides <./framing_inclusive_minute_opt.pdf>` that explain the inclusive moment exercise in a little more detail.

 Round Robin Dialog
 ------------------